uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 The cookbooks are currently only for internal testing and not yet intended for the public.
 Some links are therefore not yet accessible.
 We ask for your patience.

+Additionly the cookbook describes the minimal set-up to create a verifiable credential in the swiyu-wallet.

 {% endcapture %}

 <div class="notice--danger">